Big Screen Bradford Highlights. What’s On around Bradford

-It gives the opportunity for local artists to promote and share their work in the heart of the city centre.
-Watch Not Just Hockney on the screen at 1230 every day or see the full exhibition here
+The exhibition gives the opportunity for local artists to promote and share their work in the heart of the city centre.
+Watch Not Just Hockney on the screen at 1230 every day or see the full exhibition here.

 As an exciting addition from April to September we're also screening a special Not Just Hockney exhibition to celebrate a summer of cycling.
 This daily exhibition runs at 11am and 4pm.
 See details below